Understanding Congressional Investigations

-This additionally requires the cooperation and consent of the United States Attorney General’s office, because this office will ultimately be the prosecuting authority.
+This additionally requires the cooperation and consent of the Office of the United States Attorney General, because this office will ultimately be the prosecuting authority.
 Such immunity requests, once they are duly submitted by Congress, are subject to a ten-day review period by the Attorney General and potentially a further twenty-day review by the Supreme Court.
 While neither body has authority to overturn an immunity bargain on its own grounds, they may review to ensure procedure was followed and that the information sought by this compulsory testimony is in accordance with the proper functions of Congress.

 Consulting and working with one of the experienced attorneys at Price Benowitz is critical for arming yourself with the best protection in a congressional investigation.
 You will need an attorney who understands how Congress works and how congressional investigations are conducted.
 You also want to consult with an attorney who has a strong track record for handling such matters and who is based in Washington, DC.
 While your attorney cannot speak for you, he or she can attend the hearing and give counsel during the hearing, providing valuable guidance on what questions to answer and the type of responses you should provide.
 This is a legal protection allowed for anyone appearing under a subpoena, and it should not be over-looked or under-valued.

 Contact Our Firm Today